Boondocking in the Arizona Desert

 Imperial Dam LTVA Near Yuma, Arizona

-Just a few miles away from the camping area the garden farms of the Imperial Valley are busy tending, picking and packing truckloads of lettuce, broccoli and other vegetables.
+Imperial Valley garden farms are just a few miles away from the camping area.
+Watching the farm workers tending, picking and packing truckloads of lettuce, broccoli and other vegetables makes us appreciate our fresh food even more.
 There are also several date gardens where visitors can buy wonderful fresh dates to eat or send home.
 A treat to have at least once during a visit to this area is a date shake -- an ice cream shake with dates whipped into it.

 The camping area is near the Colorado River Valley on the California side of the border.
 Dispersed camping can overlook the reservoir or be tucked into more secluded areas in the hills.
 While this is a popular area for snowbirds, there are areas where you can have a wonderful view as well as privacy.
 We enjoyed visits from resident burros who wandered close to our camp and sometimes saw coyotes and quail just a few feet away.